Strvm/ratp-api-python/README.md

 ```

 ## Contributing
-Contributions to the RatpAPI project are welcome!
-Please refer to the contributing guidelines for more information.
+Contributions to the RatpAPI project are welcomed!

 ## License
-This project is licensed under [appropriate license] - see the LICENSE file for details.
+This project is licensed under MIT

 ---

-Replace `[repository URL]` with the actual URL of your GitHub repository and `[appropriate license]` with the license type you've chosen for your project.
-This README provides a basic introduction to your project, including how to install and use the library.
-Feel free to modify and expand it according to the needs of your project.